parryc/thevoid/templates/leflan/language_tagalog.md

 ang
 : topic marker

+ba
+: quetion particle.
+Follows pronouns with one syllable.
+Ex. _Nagsaslita ka ba ng Tagalog?_:Can you speak Tagalog?

 na
 : "Indicates an action has happened or is happening and its occurance was expected."<cite>Mango Languages</cite> One of two particles that occur after the first ful word in a sentence.
 Ex. _kamusta na po kayo?_:How have you been, ma'am?.
 If there is a single syllable pronoun, then it comes at the end: _kamusta ka na?_:How have you been?